Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 4. Decorate your front door (or your child’s) like a present

-With a bit of wrapping paper from the dollar store and either a ribbon or bow, your front door is transformed into a giant gift!
+With a bit of wrapping paper from the dollar store and either a ribbon or bow, your front door is transformed into a giant gift.
+Break out the glitter, markers and stickers, if you dare!

 5. Holiday movie night

-Gather round with a bowl of air-popped popcorn or pistachios and select your favorite holiday movie for a night that’s sure to please the whole family.
-Can’t decide which is your favorite?
-Make it a double-feature!
+The movies you watch with your children will become future traditions for them to share with their own children.
+So gather round with a bowl of air-popped popcorn or pistachios and select your favorite holiday movies for a night that’s sure to please the whole family.

 6. Popcorn and cranberry garland